trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - the way of requests forwarded to the backend
 - the type of headers forwarded to the backend

+If we talking about security of the proxy server look at this recommendations of the National Institute of Standards and Technology about [Guidelines on Securing Public Web Servers](https://www.nist.gov/publications/guidelines-securing-public-web-servers).
+This document is a good starting point.
+Is old but still has interesting solutions and suggestions.

+There is a [great explanation](https://serverfault.com/a/25095) about the benefits of improving security through the use of a reverse proxy server.

+  > A reverse proxy gives you a couple things that may make your server more secure:
+  >
+  > - a place to monitor and log what is going on separate from the web server
+  > - a place to filter separate from your web server if you know that some area of your system is vulnerable.
+Depending on the proxy you may be able to filter at the application level
+  > - another place to implement ACLs and rules if you cannot be expressive enough for some reason on your web server
+  > - a separate network stack that will not be vulnerable in the same ways as your web server.
+This is particularly true if your proxy is from a different vendor
+  > - a reverse proxy with no filtering does not automatically protect you against everything, but if the system you need to protect is high-value then adding a reverse proxy may be worth the costs support and performance costs

+Another [great answer](https://security.stackexchange.com/questions/48347/documented-best-practices-for-reverse-proxy-implementation) about best practices for reverse proxy implementation:

+  > In my experience some of the most important requirements and mitigations, in no particular order, are:
+  >
+  > - make sure that your proxy, back-end web (and DB) servers cannot establish direct outbound (internet) connections (including DNS and SMTP, and particularly HTTP).
+This means (forward) proxies/relays for required outbound access, if required
+  > - make sure your logging is useful (§9.1 in the above), and coherent.
+You may have logs from multiple devices (router, firewall/IPS/WAF, proxy, web/app servers, DB servers).
+If you can't quickly, reliably and deterministically link records across each device together, you're doing it wrong.
+This means NTP, and logging any or all of: PIDs, TIDs, session-IDs, ports, headers, cookies, usernames, IP addresses and maybe more (and may mean some logs contain confidential information)
+  > - understand the protocols, and make deliberate, informed decisions: including cipher/TLS version choice, HTTP header sizes, URL lengths, cookies.
+Limits should be implemented on the reverse-proxy.
+If you're migrating to a tiered architecture, make sure the dev team are in the loop so that problems are caught as early as possible
+  > - run vulnerability scans from the outside, or get someone to do it for you.
+Make sure you know your footprint and that the reports highlight deltas, as well as the theoretical TLS SNAFU du-jour
+  > - understand the modes of failure.
+Sending users a bare default "HTTP 500 - the wheels came off" when you have load or stability problems is sloppy
+  > - monitoring, metrics and graphs: having normal and historic data is invaluable when investigating anomalies, and for capacity planning
+  > - tuning: from TCP time-wait to listen backlog to SYN-cookies, again you need to make make deliberate, informed decisions
+  > - follow basic OS hardening guidelines, consider the use of chroot/jails, host-based IDS, and other measures, where available

 ##### Passing requests

   > **:bookmark: [Use pass directive compatible with backend protocol - Reverse Proxy](RULES.md#beginner-use-pass-directive-compatible-with-backend-protocol)**